Get Ready for your

 SAFETY

-We will be working with sharp, good quality carving tools.
-I will provide demonstration and instruction on how to use these tools safely.
+We will be working with good-quality carving tools.
+I will provide demonstration and instruction on the use of these tools safely, and it will expected that you follow instruction and take care while using them.

 We will be printing with water-based printmaking inks.
-No solvent clean up, just fresh water.
+No chemical cleanup, just fresh water.
 But ink on clothes will stain.

 !!
 IMAGES & DESIGN IDEAS – IMPORTANT !!

-You will be working with a lino block approx 14cm x 20cm.
+You’ll be working with a lino block approx 14cm x 20cm.
+You’re welcome to trim it smaller if you’d prefer.

-If this is your first attempt at reduction linocut, you are more likely to finish a simpler image.
-Once you have an understanding of the process – then you can start to design and print more complex images.
+If this is your first time doing reduction linocut, you may have more success with a simpler image.
+Once you understand the process, you can move on to more complex designs.

-• Aim for 3 colours.
-A 4th colour can be achievable depending on the complexity of the design, and we can discuss that on the Saturday.
+- Aim for 3 colours.
+A 4th may be possible depending on your design – we can chat about that on Saturday.

-• Depending where you get to by the end of day 1, you can take your lino block and tools home to continue carving on Saturday evening
+If needed, you can take your block and tools home to continue carving on Saturday night.

 WHATS INCLUDED